C.J. Abrams Player Props: Nationals vs. Phillies

 C.J.
 Abrams At The Plate

-- Abrams is batting .230 with 14 doubles, two triples, seven home runs and nine walks.
+- Abrams has 14 doubles, three triples, seven home runs and nine walks while batting .234.

-- He has hit a long ball in 9.7% of his games this season, and 2.6% of his trips to the plate.
+- In seven games this year, he has hit a long ball (9.6%, and 2.6% of his trips to the plate).

-- Abrams has driven in a run in 20 games this season (27.8%), including nine games with more than one RBI (12.5%).
-He has also driven home three or more of his team's runs in three contests.
+- In 21 games this year (28.8%), Abrams has picked up an RBI, and in nine of those games (12.3%) he had more than one.
+He has also driven in three or more of his team's runs in three contests.

-- In 36.1% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (4.2%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.